sjmikler/on-pruning-methods-for-neural-networks/README.md

 # Defining experiments

-File `experiment.yaml` defines entire experiment.
+There's a single file: **experiments** that defines entire set of experiments.
 Its first element is always **default config** which contains default values for later experiments.
 If a settings repeats between **default config** and experiments, experiments have the priority.

 **Special names**